malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * the capability of the state model to represent different data
 * the detail of our mind schema
 * the evolved and learned capability of the high-level processing units to use those data representations and to produce meaningful conclusions

-A more detailed analysis of the boundaries of what can be concluded through this mechanism is discussed below.

-## Sense pre-processing
-tbd.
-Just remove this section altogether if there's no obvious need for it.

-tbd. rationale for why I think sense labelling is a thing. tbd. and meaning attachment from schema tbd. but is this necessary?

-Observation of senses
-* conscious feedback loop received as a sense
-* in contrast, working memory is not

-But it's the subsequent processing of those data sources that determines what is experienced as a 'sense', because it is the processing and subsequent conclusionary output that states what is a sense and what is not.
-An open question is how lossy the processing step is.
-For example, could it be that working memory is also supplied as a sense in the same way that the external senses and the state model are fed in, but that the processing step never concludes anything directly about working memory - giving us the conclusion that it isn't received as a sense.

-Sense labelling:
-* needed in order for control mechanism to know which senses to use.
-Senses need to be labelled in some way, either through explicit addition of labels, location of source neurons, or some other means.
-* based on mental-model-of-mind
-* could be via explicit labelling, or just by the mental-model-of-mind being used to 'guess' to the source of a sense based on its characteristics

 ## Boundaries of conscious experience
 It seems quite clear that there are portions of data processing within our brain that we are conscious of, other data states and processing that we are not aware of.
 Why do we experience a particular subset of data processing as consciousness?
 The claim of the visceral loop is that the boundary and content of what we can conclude as consciousness is dictated by what is representable within the state model and by what processing can be performed against that model.